EcoClimLab/growth_phenology/Data/tree_rings/raw data/README.md

 ## Other sites

-Files for other sites were provided (most proximally) by co-authors Justin Maxwell.
+Files for other sites were provided (most proximally) by co-author Justin Maxwell.